visgl/luma.gl/src/shadertools/modules/picking/README.md

 }
 ```

-In your fragment shader, you simply apply (call) the `picking_filterPickingColor` filter function at the very end of the shader.
+In your fragment shader, you simply apply (call) the `picking_filterPickingColor` filter function at the very end of the shader.This will return the normal color or the picking color, as appropriate.
 ```
 main() {
   gl_FragColor = ...